silverstripe/developer-docs/en/03_Upgrading/04_Upgrading_project.md

 - `--write` which tells the upgrader to apply changes to your code base
 - `--root-dir` which can be use to explicitly specify the root of your project.
 If this is not specified then the current working directory is assumed to be the root of the project.

-[info]
+> [!NOTE]
-Sample upgrader commands in this guide assume your working directory is the root of your Silverstripe CMS project.
+> Sample upgrader commands in this guide assume your working directory is the root of your Silverstripe CMS project.
 You'll need to use the `--root-dir` flag if that's not the case.
-[/info]

 #### Install the upgrader globally with composer